 In Gaspé, the Birthplace of Canada site is a representation of the heart of the village in 1900.
 Each one of the reconstructed buildings includes an interpretation area and interpretive panels.
 From June to September, guides in period costume entertain visitors of all ages.
 You may also be able to watch one of the various shows happening on site throughout the summer.

 Our natural heritage is also in evidence in our regions.
-The Percé UNESCO Global Geopark invites you to discover 500 million years of the Earth’s history through a one-of-a-kind multimedia exhibition and 26 geosites spread out around Percé, including a crevice, a cave, a bottomless hole and a magical forest.
+The Percé UNESCO Global Geopark invites you to discover 500 million years of the Earth’s history through a one-of-a-kind multimedia exhibition and 23 geosites spread out around Percé, including a crevasse, a cave, a bottomless hole and the Magic Forest.
 Download the map of trails and geosites (in French only) to plan your hikes in this area and explore these sites.

 Are you interested in fossils?
 Then you’ll be fascinated by Parc national de Miguasha where you can see the only complete specimen of Elpistostege watsoni ever found on the planet.
 Learn why this 380-million-year-old fish fossil could represent the missing link between fish and tetrapods.
 You can also participate in a guided activity to discover the secrets of the fossil-rich cliff, which is on the prestigious UNESCO World Heritage List.